Before you dive in

 MT4 strengths

-MQL4 is a good fit for simple chart indicators, overlays, buffers, and copy/paste examples traders can modify.
+MQL4 is still a solid fit for straightforward indicators, overlays, and examples traders want to tweak without turning it into a software project.

 Volume caution

-Many MT4 feeds provide tick volume rather than centralized exchange volume, so volume-based indicators need careful interpretation.
+A lot of MT4 feeds use tick volume rather than centralized exchange volume, so volume studies need to be read with a little skepticism.

 Porting note